sammcj/NVApi/README.md

 #### Behaviour

 The program will automatically adjust the power limits as the GPU temperatures change during operation.
-This can help manage power consumption and heat generation based on the current workload and thermal conditions.
+This helps manage power consumption and heat generation based on the current workload and thermal conditions.

+Additionally, the program will ensure that the total power consumption of all GPUs does not exceed the specified `GPU_TOTAL_POWER_CAP`.
+If the total power consumption approaches 98% of the cap, a warning will be logged.
+If the total power consumption exceeds the cap, the power limits of all GPUs will be proportionally reduced to meet the cap.

 If you don't set these environment variables, the automated power limiting feature will not be active, and the GPUs will use their default power limits.

-Partial Configuration Behaviour
+#### Partial Configuration Behaviour

-If you provide only some of the environment variables for a GPU, the following behaviour applies:
+If you provide only some of the environment variables, the following behaviour applies:

-If any of the five required variables for a GPU (`LOW_TEMP`, `MEDIUM_TEMP`, `LOW_TEMP_LIMIT`, `MEDIUM_TEMP_LIMIT`, `HIGH_TEMP_LIMIT`) are missing, the automated power limiting feature will not be activated for that specific GPU.
+- If any of the five required variables for a GPU (`LOW_TEMP`, `MEDIUM_TEMP`, `LOW_TEMP_LIMIT`, `MEDIUM_TEMP_LIMIT`, `HIGH_TEMP_LIMIT`) are missing, the automated power limiting feature will not be activated for that specific GPU.
 The GPU will use its default power management settings.

-If all five variables are provided for a GPU, the feature will be active for that GPU, regardless of whether variables are set for other GPUs in the system.
+- If all five variables are provided for a GPU, the feature will be active for that GPU, regardless of whether variables are set for other GPUs in the system.

-The `GPU_TEMP_CHECK_INTERVAL` is a global setting.
+- The `GPU_TEMP_CHECK_INTERVAL` is a global setting.
 If not provided, it defaults to 5 seconds.
 This interval applies to all GPUs for which the feature is active.
+- The `GPU_TOTAL_POWER_CAP` is optional.
+If not provided, there will be no limit on the total power consumption of all GPUs combined.
-You can activate the feature for some GPUs and not others by providing complete sets of variables for the desired GPUs only.
+- You can activate the feature for some GPUs and not others by providing complete sets of variables for the desired GPUs only.

 ### Home Assistant Integration